Grow With The Institute For Integrative Nutrition

 These are just a couple reasons why fitness, nutrition, and wellness professionals are adding health coaching to their repertoire.
 Health coaching is a quickly growing field that many professionals are going back to school for.
 Whether you choose a virtual, private sector certification or university degree, the options continue to grow — and for good reason.

 Research now shows the efficacy of working with a health coach.
 Evidence-based coaching skills transcend telling clients what to do.
 You begin walking alongside your clients, where they are the expert rather than you.
 Research shows that when clients are in the driver’s seat, compliance increases and they’re more likely to reach their goals.
+Our free Starter plan helps with online scheduling and can send appointment reminders, so if you meet with clients weekly , it gives them time to become acquainted with the plan and identify any issues or changes that need to be made by the next check-in.
 The International Consortium for Health and Wellness Coaching (ICHWC) is at the forefront of evolving and standardizing health coaching, and thus far over 1,100 professionals have taken the Health & Wellness Coach Certifying Examination to become the National Board Certified Health and Wellness Coaches (NBC-HWC).

 The Institute for Integrative Nutrition